BitaoQiu/devo-ants/canalizaed_gene_level_scheme.md

 2. C.trend = -log(cor(|Between-caste deviation<sub>age</sub>|, age)$p.value)

->Quantify the trend (log(p.value) of the absolute value of between-caste deviation across developmental stages.
+>Quantify the trend, log(p.value of Spearman's correlation test), of the absolute value of between-caste deviation across developmental stages.
 Genes with increasing divergence are with high C.trend.

 >Set C.trend = 0 if Between-caste deviation<sub>pupa.old</sub> * Between-caste deviation<sub>imago</sub> < 0, so that genes with opposite expression bias in late stages are with C.trend = 0.